Tumor pseudoprogression (brain tumors)

 The hallmark of pseudoprogression is increased size of the enhancing component of a glioblastoma, and this has proven challenging in the trial setting as the most widely used criteria (Macdonald criteria and RANO criteria) struggle to distinguish between pseudoprogression and true disease progression as they largely rely on only the size of the enhancing component 6.
 As such conventional CT and MRI are insensitive to the distinction.
 However, advanced sequences (MR spectroscopy, perfusion, ADC values) are of significant help.

-A good quality MRI including advanced sequences is essential (see MRI protocol: brain tumor).
-The key features pseudoprogression will demonstrate include:
+A good quality MRI including advanced sequences is essential (see MRI protocol: brain tumor) along with access to prior imaging and radiation field maps.
+Key features of pseudoprogression include:

 perfusion: reduced cerebral blood volume (viable tumor will usually have increased rCBV) 6